 Dog-friendly New Forest: the best pubs and cafes

 Anyone visiting Minstead to pay tribute to Sir Arthur Conan Doyle should also pop in to the Trusty Servant Inn.
-This traditional country pub loves dogs and is a great place for spotting wild donkeys and ponies to boot.
-It has a great range of food, from classic pub grub to burgers and stonebaked pizzas.
+This traditional country pub is a great place for spotting wild donkeys and ponies to boot.
+Dogs are very welcome here and owners can enjoy everything from classic pub grub to stonebaked pizzas.
 Vegetarians are well catered for too, with their own section on the menu.

 Dog-friendly New Forest: where to stay

-Pebble Cottage is also an excellent option for those who prefer self-catering accommodation.
+If you prefer self-catering accommodation, try Shorefield Country Park.
+This holiday park is set in a woodland location and has excellent facilities, including two swimming pools and a spa.
+Pebble Cottage is well worth considering, too.
 This cute two-bedroom property is situated in the semi-rural village of Hordle, near Lymington.
 The owner is a keen dog lover herself and as a result, two pets can stay free of charge.
-Weekly rates start from £500 but short breaks are also be arranged.

 How do I get to the New Forest?